Emmanuelkimutai/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 A program that prints all possible different combinations of two digits A function that checks for lowercase character
-A function that prints a string in uppercase followed by anew line
+A function that prints a string in uppercase followed by anew line A function that prints the last digit of a number